midibox/mios32/modules/blm_x/README.txt

 Performance
 -----------
-The whole SRIO service takes ca. 280uS without the BLM-X module hooks, and ca.
+The whole SRIO service takes ca.
+- ca. 280uS without the BLM-X module hooks
-300uS with the hooks (tested so far with 4x4x3 matrix and the expensive debounce-mode 2), so all this is really no matter of performance.
+- ca.290uS with 4 rows, 4 cols, 3 colors, debounce mode 2 (LEDs & buttons)
+- ca. 320uS with 8 rows, 16 cols, 3 colors, debounce mode 2 (LEDs & buttons)

+Most of this additional time is consumed by heavy debouncing (mode 2).
+Without any debouncing (not required in most applications, 4 rows == 4mS scan cycle), this additional time will be dramatically lower.